DataDog/hiring-engineers/answers.md

 ![](Images/annotate.png)
 ![](Images/annotategrapgemail.png)

 Bonus Question: What is the Anomaly graph displaying?
-It's displaying nothing for me!
+The anomaly graph is showing what's normal and what's happpening.
+It helps detect something that deviates from what is standard.

 ## 4. Monitoring Data:
 Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes: